pytorch/pytorch/docs/source/notes/ddp.rst

 a more in-depth explanation and experimental results, or read the docs and code at `torch/_dynamo/optimizations/distributed.py <https://github.com/pytorch/pytorch/blob/bbc39b7bb48d28d67e3253a89cc82df3687ddd1b/torch/_dynamo/backends/distributed.py#L124>`_

 To Debug DDPOptimizer, set `TORCH_LOGS='ddp_graphs'` for full graph dumps.
-For lighter weight debug prints, add any of 'dynamo', 'distributed', or 'dist_ddp' to  `TORCH_LOGS`
+For logs without graphs, add any of 'dynamo', 'distributed', or 'dist_ddp' to  `TORCH_LOGS`
 (for basic info about bucket boundaries).
 To disable DDPOptimizer, set `torch._dynamo.config.optimize_ddp=False`.
 DDP and TorchDynamo should still work correctly without DDPOptimizer, but with performance degradation.